 1. General Crisis Procedures.
 The Crisis Management Policy includes general crisis procedures for securing buildings, classroom evacuation, building evacuation, campus evacuation, and sheltering.
 The Policy designates the individual(s) who will determine when these actions will be taken.
 These district-wide procedures may be modified by building administrators when creating their building-specific crisis management plans.
 A communication system will be in place to enable the designated individual to be contacted at all times in the event of a potential crisis, setting forth the method to contact the designated individual, the provision of at least two designees when the contact person is unavailable, and the method to convey contact information to the appropriate staff persons.
-The alternative designees may include members of the emergency first responder response team.
+The alternative designees may include members of the emergency response team.
 A secondary method of communication should be included in the plan for use when the primary method of communication is inoperable.
-Each building in the school district will have access to a copy of the Comprehensive School Safety Guide (2011 Edition) to assist in the development of buildingspecific crisis management plans.
+Each building in the school district will have access to a copy of the Emergency Planning and Procedures Guide for Schools to assist in the development of building-specific crisis management plans.